 Apple juice, cars and computers are cheaper than ever (when adjusted for inflation).
 So are holidays.
 As are books, cds and clothes.
 Market capitalism is a raging success by any assessment, especially a standard of living measured a mere half century ago.
 So if real inflation isn’t coming from consumer products, how does it arise in today’s markets?
 A major increase in the price of oil can do it.
 More commonly though, it comes from the growth of the state, and especially its monetary policies, i.e, currency wars.
 This is what The Federal Reserve Bank in America does when it gives some institutions 800 billion dollars: it prints up the authorized bills, puts them in bags and delivers them in trucks to banking institutions.
 You’re saying to yourself, “Shut the hell up!
 No way.”
 The sad truth is, that’s the meat and bones of the operation.
 They print, pack and present it–the end.
 Well, not quite.
-It’s circulated by the banking institutions of course, it become what is commonly called a money multiplier: and that’s how currency gets watered down.
+It’s circulated by the banking institutions of course, it becomes what's commonly called a money multiplier: and that’s how currency gets watered down.
 (Furthermore, one dollar deposited in a bank in the USA for instance, allows that bank to lend out 90 cents; so, 10 billion gets you 90 billion, see the first chapter of The Big Reset: The War on Gold and the Fanancial Endgame.
 Imagine if they did that to your favorite beer, and then had the nerve to serve it warm.
 You’d taste the scam at once and switch to another brand.

 Many people don’t know that the Roman Empire diluted their gold coins with base metals, and this in part led to their downfall.
 They caused inflation by surreptitiously watering down their gold which allowed the unchecked growth of the state on a sort of credit expansion.
 The Empire artificially expanded, (almost always on Imperial military adventures), further thinned out its gold and eventually faced runaway inflation.